What To Expect After Your DUI Arrest

 DMV Hearing

-Your attorney will look at the videotape of the arrest, question the arresting officer and examine any other information to determine if there are issues with the arrest that work to your advantage.
+Your attorney will look at the videotape of the arrest, question the arresting officer, and examine any other information to determine if there are issues with the arrest that work to your advantage.
 If there are violations of protocol for the traffic stop, then you may have your license returned.

 Criminal Case Procedures

 The criminal process consists of your arraignment and attempts by your attorney to reach a plea agreement before trial.
-A number of pre-trial motions will take place to argue the unique aspects of your case.
+Several pre-trial motions will take place to argue the unique aspects of your case.
 Most DUI charges do not result in a criminal trial, especially for first-time offenders.
 However, there are extenuating circumstances in certain situations, so the possibility of proceeding to court remains unless there is a pre-trial agreement.

 Arraignment Hearing